MirImaadAli1/ProcedurePulseWeb/README.md

 Our professional auditing website is designed for managers and employers to effortlessly create, share, and manage audits, prioritizing a streamlined and efficient auditing process.
 ProcedurePulse has been created with prebuilt design blocks.

-Special thanks go to:

-- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
-Nepcha is already integrated with Material Dashboard React.
-You can use it to gain insights into your sources of traffic.

 **Documentation built by Developers**

 Each Material Dashboard 2 React (MD) element has existing documentation which can be found [here](https://www.creative-tim.com/learning-lab/react/overview/material-dashboard/).